ranjith-nayak/ranjith-nayak/README.md

 I'm a code enthusiast who thrives on building innovative solutions and contributing to the open-source community.

-- 🔭 I’m currently working on several exciting projects.
+- 🔭 I’m currently working on some exciting projects.
-- 🌱 I’m continuously learning about new technologies and best practices.
+- 🌱 I’m continuously learning about new technologies and practicing things which i've learnt.
 - 👯 I’m looking to collaborate on open-source projects and contribute to the community.
 - 💬 Ask me about web development or any other tech-related topics.
 - 📫 How to reach me: 24ranjith2003@gmail.com